commercelayer/.github/profile/README.md

 [![Commerce Layer Banner](https://data.commercelayer.app/assets/images/banners/violet-half.jpg)](https://commercelayer.io/why)

-[Commerce Layer](https://commercelayer.io) is a transactional commerce API and order management system for international brands that let's you make any digital experience shoppable, anywhere.
-You can build a multi-market sales channel by integrating with tools like Shopify, Contentful, WordPress, or any other CMS you already love.
-Then, add Commerce Layer for multi-currency prices, distributed inventory, localized payment gateways, promotions, orders, subscriptions, [and more](https://commercelayer.io/features).
+[Commerce Layer](https://commercelayer.io) is a composable commerce API and order management system for international brands.
+Whether you’re building a single-product store or an international ecommerce website to process millions of orders, [Commerce Layer provides](https://commercelayer.io/features) all the APIs and developer tools you need to make any digital experience shoppable, anywhere.

 ---